The strong environmental dependence of black hole scaling relations: Introduction

 \section{Introduction}

 The correlation between the mass of a central black hole (BH) and the properties of its host galaxy suggests black holes play a major role in galaxy evolution and has stimulated a wide range of theoretical and observational studies.
 It is now clear that the mass of the black hole forms a tight relation with the velocity dispersion of its galaxy \citep{Ferrarese00, Gebhardt00, tremaine_bhm, Graham2011, McConnellMa2013}, the mass of its bulge \citep{Magorrian97, marconi_hunt, haring_rix}, the luminosity of its bulge \citep{KormendyRichstone, KormendyGebhardt, Graham2007, GrahamScott2013} and the Sersic profile of the bulge \citep{Graham2001, GrahamDriver}.
 It has been postulated that these tight relations point to a self-regulation between the growth of the galaxy and its black hole.
-Feedback from an active galactic nucleus (AGN) is a plausible mechanism for this self-regulation and may explain the quenching of massive galaxies and the properties of groups and clusters \citep{silk_rees, kauffmann_haehnelt, King03, springel_agn, croton, bowermodel, hopkins_agn1, hopkins_agn, BoothSchaye, MccarthyAGN, dubois_2012}.
+Feedback from an active galactic nucleus (AGN) is a plausible mechanism for this self-regulation and may explain the quenching of star formation in massive galaxies \citep{silk_rees, kauffmann_haehnelt, King03, springel_agn, croton, bowermodel, hopkins_agn1, hopkins_agn, BoothSchaye}.
+In addition, such feedback may explain the slope of x-ray scaling relations in groups and clusters as well as the large cavities observed in their x-ray surface brightness distribution \citep{mcnamara, Bowerxray, MccarthyAGN, dubois_2012}.
 Nonetheless, many questions remain about how the AGN manages to accrete gas \citep{CattaneoTeyssier, hopkins_gas, pizzolato_soker, dubois_feeding} and how the AGN outflow couples to the surrounding gas \citep{Murray05, ciotti_ostriker, ostriker10, novak12, fauchergiguere, silk_nusser}.